-The Barra at Dhipirri are both large and abundant, with many fish over 1 metre being caught every year.
+The Barra at Dhipirri are both large and abundant, with many fish over 1 metre being caught every year… and although trolling is a good way to find yourself a Metrey… getting one on the cast is always a chance at Dhipirri.

-See who has already joined Dhipirri’s Metre Barra Club in 2021 below.
+Check out who joined Dhipirri’s Metre Barra Club from last year below.

 From the aerial shows, to the power struggles in the snags, this fish will test all anglers and when a big one gets away… anglers have been known to be inconsolable.